-Tuition Charges (All Matriculated and Non-Matriculated Students, except I Practical Nursing and Massage Therapy Program) Tuition (per credit hour) \$365.00 Tuition Charges (Practical Nursing and Massage Therapy Students) Tuition (per credit hour) \$343.00 Required Fees (All Full-Time and Part-Time Matriculated Students) Application Fee. \$25.00 One-time fee charged to all new applicants for admission into the institution.
+Tuition Charges (All Matriculated and Non-Matriculated Students, except Practical Nursing and Massage Therapy Program) Tuition (per credit hour) \$265.00 Tuition Charges (Practical Nursing and Massage Therapy Students) Tuition (per credit hour) \$343.00 Required Fees (All Full-Time and Part-Time Matriculated Students) Application Fee \$25.00 One-time fee charged to all new applicants for admission into the institution.
 Audit and Processing Fee \$100.00 On-time fee charged to all new and re-entry students during their first semester.
-Lab Fee \$25.00 Per credit hour; for all courses that incorporate or require outside use of institution's computer labs, software, and other resources.
+Lab Fee Per credit hour; for all courses that incorporate or require outside use of institution's \$25.00 computer labs, software, and other resources.
 Registration and Services Fee \$12.00 Per credit hour; all courses.
-Required Fees (Selected Programs, Full-Time and Part-Time Matriculated ATI Comprehensive Assessment and Review Program One-time fee upon registration in LPN 125.
-ATI Live Review One-time fee upon registration in LPN 255 \$475.00 Clinical Make-up Charge \$95.00 Practical Nurse students only. φ Clinical Medical Assistant Certification (CCMA) Fee \$155.00 CORI Fee \$25.59 Practical Nursing students only.
-Cosmetology Kits (estimated) CPR/First Aid Cards \$10.00 One-time fee upon registration in HEA 100. ¢117.00 EKG Technician Certification (CET) Fee Massage Table Massage Therapy students only; pricing depends of package selected. \$6/5.00 Massage Therapy statems only, pricing depends of package selected.
-Medical Office Assistant Certification (CMAA) Fee \$117.00 Nursing Specific Supplies Practical Nurse PN students only.
-Prices may vary. ψ1+3.00 Phlebotomy Technician Certification (CPT) Fee \$117.00 Practical Nurse Fee \$75.00 Per credit hour; for all courses with PN prefix.
-Uniforms \$140.00 Practical Nursing - Two sets of scrubs: Estimated: Actual cost will vary by size and quantity. #00.00 Uniforms \$80.00 Medical Assisting - Estimated: Actual cost will vary by size and quantity.
-Uniforms \$80.00 Cosmetology - Estimated: Actual cost will vary by size and quantity. φου.υυ Uniforms \$80.00 Massage Therapy - Estimated: Actual cost will vary by size and quantity.
+Required Fees (Selected Programs, Full-Time and Part-Time Matriculated S Students) ATI Comprehensive Assessment and Review Program One-time fee upon registration in LPN 125. φ, 15.00 ATI Live Review \$475.00 One-time fee upon registration in LPN 255 Clinical Make-up Charge \$95.00 Practical Nurse students only.
+Clinical Medical Assistant Certification (CCMA) Fee CORI Fee \$25.59 Practical Nursing students only.
+Cosmetology Kits (estimated) ¢1200.00 CPR/First Aid Cards \$10.00 One-time fee upon registration in HEA 100.
+EKG Technician Certification (CET) Fee \$117.00 Massage Table Massage Transport Massage Therapy students only; pricing depends of package selected. φ075.00 Medical Office Assistant Certification (CMAA) Fee \$117.00 Nursing Specific Supplies Practical Nurse PN students only.
+Prices may vary.
+Phlebotomy Technician Certification (CPT) Fee Practical Nurse Fee \$75.00 Per credit hour; for all courses with PN prefix.
+Uniforms \$140.00 Practical Nursing - Two sets of scrubs: Estimated: Actual cost will vary by size and quantity. ¢00.00 Uniforms Medical Assisting - Estimated: Actual cost will vary by size and quantity. \$80.00 Uniforms ¢80.00 Cosmetology - Estimated: Actual cost will vary by size and quantity. φ00.00 Uniforms \$80.00 Massage Therapy - Estimated: Actual cost will vary by size and quantity.